AsaHuang-DS/Certifications_and_Training/README.md

 This repository will be **regularly updated** as I complete new certifications and learning milestones.

 > _Continuous learning is not optional — it’s the foundation of growth in data and technology._
+> _Data as purpose - not just numbers, but the compass guiding meaning._

 ---